albertrml/alura-cursos/android/Guias/Assynchronous local backend.md

 ```

 ### Data access object (DAO)
-In `br.com.alura.orgs/model/source/`, we create the `ItemDAO.kt`, the data access object (DAO).
-Each DAO must have the **@DAO** annotation to be recognized as a DAO.
-The methods that interact with the database must also have an annotation.
+The Data Access Object (DAO) is an interface that defines the methods used by the app to interact with the data entities.
+In the br.com.alura.orgs/model/source/ package, we'll create our ItemDAO.kt.
+Each DAO must be annotated with @DAO to be recognized as a DAO by Room.
+Additionally, its methods must be annotated with the appropriate annotations to be recognized as valid database operations.
 Some operations is predefined, such as `@update` and `@delete`, but others require additional options.
 For example, `@Insert` requires an insertion strategy for handling conflicts.
 In this project, we choose `ABORT` as part of a failure scenario test, which will be explained shortly.
 For better understanding, we can choose among `ABORT`, `IGNORE`, and `REPLACE`.
 Besides predefind operations, we can create a custom operation using `@Query` with some SQLight command.

 ```kotlin
 @Dao